 If the patent search comes in positive… move forward with a provisional patent to gain patent pending status and ensure your invention is safe.
 The United States is “first to file” not “first to invent,” so it’s important to get to this step ASAP.

-One of the most exciting parts to actually filing your patent application is being able to say you are “Patent Pending”!
+One of the most exciting parts to actually learning how to write a patent application and then filing it is being able to say you are “Patent Pending”!
 This should be emblazoned on your products (if its a tangible invention) and certainly mentioned in any and all marketing materials.
 You have a major point of distinction – show it proudly.

 Deciding whether to file a Provisional or Nonprovisional application is very situation-dependent, and your Bold Patent Attorney can help you decide.